selinawww/makabaka/README.md

 # RubiksSolver

-This is a final project for the CS238 class at Stanford University.
+This is a final project for the COMP579 clas at McGill university.

-Contributions by Robert Matthew Jinwei Jones, Jessica Lauren Guo and Nick Bomwan.
+Contributions by Yuyan Lin and Selina Wang.

-The code in this repository implements deep reinforcement learning approaches for solving a Rubik's Cube without Human Knowledge as outlined in this paper:

-https://arxiv.org/abs/1805.07470
+Original inspiration of paper: https://arxiv.org/abs/1805.07470